-- The applicant is deemed an eligible entity under the ACP Outreach Grant Program, to include not being on the Suspension and Debarment list; - The applicant successfully submitted all the required Standard Forms; and - The applicant successfully submitted all the required program-specific forms.
+- The applicant is deemed an eligible entity under the TCOP eligibility requirement, - The applicant has an active SAM.gov registration and is not on the Suspension and Debarment list: - The applicant successfully submitted all the required Standard Forms; and - The applicant successfully submitted all the required program-specific forms (i.e., TCOP Application Template, NICRA if applicable).

-Due to the competitive nature of the ACP Outreach Grant Program, failure to meet one or more of these requirements will result in non-compliance and the application will be eliminated from further review and funding consideration.
-Therefore, it is important for applicants to ensure that all submitted applications are complete and successfully uploaded to Grants.gov upon completing the application process.
+Due to the competitive nature of the TCOP, failure to meet one or more of these requirements will result in non-compliance and the application will be eliminated from further review and funding consideration.
+Therefore, it is important for applicants to ensure that all submitted applications are complete and successfully uploaded to Grants.gov in the appropriate form (i.e., TCOP Application Template uploaded as an Excel file) upon completing the application process.

-B. Independent Merit Review
+A. Independent Merit Review

 Once an applicant is deemed eligible and all required Standard Forms and program-specific application materials have been completed and submitted, the FCC will initiate a Merit Review.
-During the Merit Review, each application will be reviewed by at least two or more federal reviewers who are technically and professionally qualified to conduct the review.
+During the Merit Review, applications will be reviewed by federal reviewers who are technically and professionally qualified to conduct the review.
 Merit reviewers will be required to sign and submit Conflict of Interest and Confidentiality forms.

 Merit Reviewers will review assigned applications to ensure alignment with the program objectives, eligible activities, and related costs/budget.
-The purpose of this review is to assess the technical soundness and merit of the application.
+The purpose of this review is to assess the technical soundness and merit of the application, to include the applicant's ACP outreach and enrollment strategy, projected outcomes and milestones, and reasonableness and allowability of proposed activities and costs based on anticipated results.
 Merit Reviewers may not ask applicants to submit additional information to clarify or to further substantiate the representation made in their applications.
 Further, Merit Reviewers will not be permitted to contact the applicant to revise the application if deficiencies are identified.

-Merit Reviewers will evaluate each assigned application using the following criteria as follows:
+Merit Reviewers will evaluate and score each assigned application using the following criteria: